Learn About Bonds

 Taxation associated with PIBS

 PIBS are exempt from Capital Gains Tax but income is subject to Income Tax on interest.
 Income is paid gross with tax deducted through an individual's tax return.
-PIBS can be held in tax efficient accounts such as the TD ISA and TD SIPP.
+PIBS can be held in tax efficient accounts such as our ISA and SIPP accounts.

 Tax treatment depends on individual circumstances and may be subject to change in future.

 The majority of bonds issued are "senior debt", meaning that the holder has a priority claim on the company's assets, ahead of that of the shareholders.
 Some bonds are issued with "subordinated" status.
 This means that the buyer of the bonds accepts a lower claim on the company's assets, below the senior debt holders, but above the equity holders.
 Because of the additional risk, a higher yield will be offered.